Ravichandran-05/Ravichandran-05/README.md

 - 👨‍💻 All of my projects are available at &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[https://github.com/Ravichandran-05](https://github.com/Ravichandran-05)

-- 🧑‍💼 Having good leadership skills and working well as a team player.
+- 🧑‍💼 Having good leadership skills and working well as a team &nbsp;&nbsp;&nbsp;&nbsp;player.

 - 🤔 I’m currently open for: A new job opportunity